NOAA-MDL/grib2io/README.md

 ## Optional Software
 * [grib2io-interp](https://github.com/NOAA-MDL/grib2io-interp) 1.0.0+ - Provides ability to perform spatial interpolation via the [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip)

-## NCEPLIBS Libraries
+## Required External Libraries

-### g2c
+### NCEPLIBS-g2c
-Beginning with grib2io v1.1.0, the [NCEPLIBS-g2c](https://github.com/NOAA-EMC/NCEPLIBS-g2c) library is no longer bundled with grib2io.
-Instead, grib2io will link to an external installation of g2c, which as of v1.7.0, includes the ability to build shared-object library files.
-Therefore, the previous "optional" compression software is no longer needed to build grib2io.
-The caveat to this is you are at the mercy of how g2c was built.
+The [NCEPLIBS-g2c](https://github.com/NOAA-EMC/NCEPLIBS-g2c) library is required for grib2io.
+You will have to build and install this yourself, but this is not difficult.
 For macOS users, NCEPLIBS-g2c can be installed via [this Homebrew Tap](https://github.com/eengl/homebrew-nceplibs).
+If you use the Anaconda ecosystem, then you can install via `conda install -c conda-forge nceplibs-g2c`.

 ## Install